awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/use-sagemaker-edge-manager.md

 Amazon SageMaker Edge Manager is a software agent that runs on edge devices\.
 SageMaker Edge Manager provides model management for edge devices so that you can package and use Amazon SageMaker Neo\-compiled models directly on Greengrass core devices\.
 By using SageMaker Edge Manager, you can also sample model input and output data from your core devices, and send that data to the AWS Cloud for monitoring and analysis\.
 Because SageMaker Edge Manager uses SageMaker Neo to optimize your models for your target hardware, you don't need to install the DLR runtime directly on your device\.
 On Greengrass devices, SageMaker Edge Manager doesn't load local AWS IoT certificates or call the AWS IoT credential provider endpoint directly\.
 Instead, SageMaker Edge Manager uses the [token exchange service](token-exchange-service-component.md) to fetch temporary credential from a TES endpoint\.

-This section describes how SageMaker Edge Manager works on Greengrass devices\.
-It shows you how to get started using SageMaker Edge Manager with AWS\-provided sample components on an existing core device\.
-These sample components use the SageMaker Edge Manager component as a dependency to deploy the Edge Manager agent, and perform inference using pre\-trained models that were compiled using SageMaker Neo\.
-For more information about the SageMaker Edge Manager agent, see [SageMaker Edge Manager](https://docs.aws.amazon.com/sagemaker/latest/dg/edge.html) in the *Amazon SageMaker Developer Guide*\.
+This section describes how SageMaker Edge Manager works on Greengrass core devices\.